oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 operation in a dnnl::memory object, since this will force a fixed stride between each block.

-Another option would be to take an array of dnnl::memory objects, each containing a single block of A/B. This would require the user to call `dnnl::memory::set_data_handle()` on each of these objects before brgemm call.
-It would incur some unnecessary overhead, but should not be anything substantial.

-However, one might wonder why use memory descriptors at all and not just take pointers directly as input to brgemm::execute call.
+As a result, we just take pointers directly as input to brgemm::execute call.
 Internally we support multiple flavors:
 - array of pointers: here the user will have to do pointer arithmetic before passing those pointers to brgemm::execute call.